Trackunit/developer-hub/api-docs/sustainability-api.md

 > 📘 Available with the Emissions Reporting app
 >
-> This API is available for customers that are a part of the "Expand" package.
+> This API is available for customers that have acquired a license for the Emissions Reporting capability.

 ## Interface